 Level IV: Advanced Applications

 This is where the rubber meets the road.
-You will put the skills you’ve developed to the test in various real-world scenarios.
-It may be tempting to think that once you reach this level that you have reached the peak, but let me assure you: this is humbling work for all.
+You will put the skills you’ve developed to the test in scenario-based training.

 Training at this level is all about seeing where our shooting skills fall (and fail) in the bigger picture and we will cover a variety of topics in pursuit of developing well-rounded self-defense toolkit.